 - Printing a Document

-Due to some changes that were made to the UF Network, Snow Leopard does not print to our systems “out of the box.”
+Due to some changes that were made to the UF Network, Snow Leopard will no longer work.

 Open up the System Preferences panel, and select the option for Printing and Scanning (or Print & Scan for older versions) This should bring up the list of all printers configured for the local system.